tanducmai/myportfolio/content/blog/network/introduction-to-networks/network-access/physical-layer-protocols.md

 ### OSI Physical Layer

-    provides the means to transport the bits making up a data link layer frame across the network media.
+    defines the means of transmitting a stream of raw bits over a physical data link connecting network nodes.

 It accepts a complete frame from the data link layer and encodes it as a series of signals, called bits, that are transmitted onto the local media.
 The encoded